shawnmckinney/apache-fortress-quickstart/CENTOS7-10-STEP-GUIDE.md

 #### Discussion

-Here we can see that selinux is blocking the tomcat process from accessing an ldap port, 32768 which happens to be the default port for a directory server when running inside a docker container.
+Here we can see that SELinux is blocking the Tomcat process from accessing an ldap port, 32768 which happens to be the default port for a directory server when running inside a docker container.
 If you used the default config supplied by the quickstart, the port will be set to 32768.
-Any port over 327, which is an ephemeral_port_t.

-We applied an SELinux policy to Tomcat to access LDAP in the setup so this shouldn't happen.
-It it does you can work around it by performing the following and opening an issue on this project.
+We applied an SELinux policy to Tomcat to access LDAP in the setup so this 'shouldn't' happen.
+But, if does you can work around it by performing the next step and then opening an issue on this project so we can update the policy.

-We can work around this by:

 ```bash
 ausearch -ui tomcat --raw | audit2allow -M my-tomcat
 semodule -i my-tomcat.pp
 ```
  * Where -ui is the user tomcat runs under.
  * Restart tomcat server and try again